rajghosh06-dev/Pollution-Drift-Predictor/README.md

 - 🤖 Lightweight regression model for prediction
 - 📊 Visualizations of pollution drift patterns
 - 🧪 Jupyter notebook for testing and exploration
+- 🧱 Streamlit interface for real-time prediction
-- 🧱 Clean folder structure for scalability and clarity
+- 🗂️ Week-wise folder structure for clarity and progression

 ---